MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus.md

 4. In the MAPS section, double-click **Send file samples when further analysis is required**, and set it to **Enabled**.
 Under **Send file samples when further analysis is required**, select **Send all samples**, and then select **OK**.

-5. If you changed any settings, redeploy the Group Policy Object across your network to ensure all endpoints are covered.
+5. Redeploy your Group Policy Object across your network as you usually do.

-## Confirm block at first sight is enabled on individual clients
+## Confirm block at first sight is enabled on individual client devices

-You can confirm that block at first sight is enabled on individual clients using Windows security settings.
+You can confirm that block at first sight is enabled on individual client devices using the Windows Security app.
 Block at first sight is automatically enabled as long as **Cloud-delivered protection** and **Automatic sample submission** are both turned on.

 1. Open the Windows Security app.